esamford/Duplicate_Image_Remover/README.md

     (can be seen on the "Subtracted Differences" tab).
     * Displays how similar the two images are in a percentage form.

-* **Three different options to choose from when deciding how many images to check...**
+* Three different options to choose from when deciding how many images to check...**
-    * **Two images: Choose two individual images and compare them.
-Note: The similarity threshold slider on the** **Settings page will be ignored here.**
+    * Two images: Choose two individual images and compare them.
+(The similarity threshold slider on the Settings page will be ignored here.)
-    * **One folder: Choose a folder with the images you would like to compare, and all possible combinations of** **images in that folder will be compared.**
+    * One folder: Choose a folder with the images you would like to compare, and all possible combinations of images in that folder will be compared with each other.
-    * **Two folders: Choose two different folders containing images, and all images in the first folder will be** **compared with all images in the second.**
+    * Two folders: Choose two different folders containing images, and each image in the first folder will be compared with all images in the second.

 * The program can compare images of different sizes with each other, but only as long as they both have the same height/width ratio.